code-kasha/xoanime-local/README.md

+# I have not updated this repository and have no plans to do so.
+This is going to be archived

 # XO Anime - Local

 This package allows you to watch your favorite anime locally without the need for deployment, ads, or login.